ArrowrIcon Home icon

 When the eggs were required they were used in rotation, jar after jar.
 We only used them for baking, never for boiling, scrambling or frying, as I understood that the consistency of the egg white might be altered after storage and would not cook well.

 Preserved this way, the eggs could last the whole winter in a cold outhouse.
 Over the months a secondary white 'shell' of waterglass could build up over the egg shells but this was harmless and was ignored.
-Very rarely did an egg 'go off' but this did not affect the others.
+Very rarely did an egg 'go off' but it didn't affect the others.

 Sheila C MacIsaac